envelabs/enve-labs-docker-training/docker/05-docker-images/README.md

 ### Docker Image creation from a Dockerfile
-image build from a Dockerfile in order to install the ping command and exec it against `yahoo.com`
+image build from a Dockerfile in order to install the ping command and exec it against `yahoo.com` (`dockerfile-enve-ping` file in the directory should be copied to `Dockerfile`, which is the default file used by the `docker build` process)

     docker image build -t enve-alpine-ping-img .